ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/04-23-trees.md

 So, a B-tree of order 100 and height 4 can store up to 100 million elements.
 This is usually enough for most file systems and databases.

-In practice, B-trees are not used either – instead the normal implementation is to use B+ trees.
+In practice, B-trees are not used either -- instead the normal implementation is to use B+ trees.
 The main difference is that the internal nodes in a B+ tree only stores the search keys, while all values are stored in the leaves.
 One reason for this is that normally the search keys are much smaller than the values which are usually big records.
 So the internal nodes can be more compact (and therefore of a higher order).
 Another reason is that it becomes very easy to iterate through all values in order.

 In this course you do not have to know much more about B-trees than that they are a generalisation of 2-3 trees, and that they (or rather, a variant) are the most common data structure for managing file systems and very large databases.

 #### Red-black trees and 2-3-4 trees (optional)

 2-3-4 trees are actually used in practice in many data structure implementations, but they are then called *red-black trees*.
 The key insight is that any 2-3-4 tree can be converted to a binary search tree, where each node has a binary value.
-This value is called the “colour”, and a node can be either black or red.
+This value is called the "colour", and a node can be either black or red.
 The conversion looks like this, for any 2-, 3- or 4-node:

 ![](images/TwoThree-Redblack-vs-234.png)

 All the special cases for insertion and deletion in a 2-3-4 tree can be translated into rules for the red-black tree.
-The advantage is that we don’t need a complicated node structure, but can use our our standard BST nodes (augmented with a colour).
+The advantage is that we don't need a complicated node structure, but can use our our standard BST nodes (augmented with a colour).

 There is even a translation from 2-3 trees into a subclass of red-black trees, the so called *left-leaning* red-black trees (or right-leaning, which are equivalent), or AA trees.
 But all of this is optional reading, you can find more information on Wikipedia: